 - There is no need to book in advance.

 - Don't come to the building if you or anyone in your household is displaying symptoms of Covid-19 (high temperature / fever, cough or loss of sense of smell).

 - As part of the Test and Protect system, your attendance and contact details will be retained for a maximum period of 28 days, after which time, in accordance with data protection, it will be destroyed.

 - Please use the hand sanitisers in the entrance hall before entering the sanctuary and also when you leave the building.

-- Remember that everyone, except the person leading the service, must wear a mask while in the building.
+- Everyone over the age of 12 (unless exempt) has to wear a face covering in the building.
 If you forget to bring a mask, we will have a supply of disposable masks available.

-- Stewards will show you to your seats, filling up from the front of the church (to avoid passing other people).
-Household members can sit together.
-Unfortunately we're not able to get up and walk over to talk to people.
+- Stewards will show you to your seats and unfortunately we're not able to get up and walk over to talk to people.
 Each household group will be seated 1m apart.

 - We have to keep the windows open for ventilation, so make sure you're wearing warm enough clothing.

 - Children are welcome and the Zone (Sunday school) meets in two groups during the sermon in two groups: p4 and under, and p5-s1.

 - There will be an offering plate at the door on the way out.
 This is to avoid plates being passed around and touched by multiple people.